Some people confuse freedom with a lack of structure and rigor. Wonder is a perfect antidote to this thinking.

 2) Time: Our schedule is designed to create a predictable flow of each day, week, session and year.
 More importantly, it is designed so as not to waste a moment of a young person’s life.
 Time is treasured at Wonder.

-3) Language/Method: Our word choice and the Socratic Method have crystal clear boundaries – from how many questions a guide can answer to how many words a “launch” for a discussion should be.
+3) Language/Method: Our word choice and the Socratic Method have crystal clear boundaries – from how many questions a guide can answer to how to provide Growth Mindset praise.
 In addition, our internal Levers of Control include never lecturing, shaming or embarrassing a learner.

 Building this structure is our primary and most challenging work, but once in place, our Wonders can work hard and truly be free – from distraction, wasted time and bureaucracy – in order to learn to learn, learn to do and learn to be.